What Does a Technician Do For Equipment Maintenance?

 • Team up with technicians from other departments to accomplish tasks smoothly.

-• Provide quality control checks and provide assurance to the employer.
+• Provide quality control checks and assure the employer.

 • Identify, repair, and draft all the necessary points on the tracking monitor for reports and articles.